FlowFuse/handbook/company/index.md

 When you disagree with a solution to a problem, provide a concrete alternate solution to allow momentum to be maintained or even gained.

-Ship the minimun viable change possible.
+Ship the minimum viable change possible.
 Small changes allow fast feedback loops which in turn can aid in deciding the next minimal viable iteration.
 Further, iteration naturally splits big problems into small steps, creates positive momentum, and allows to capture value quicker.